The 29 communication skills of effective communicators

 - A lack of official communication — As many as 70% of communication in an organization circulates in the form of rumors and unofficial information, according to Chron;

 - Troubling feedback practices — 37% of managers are uncomfortable at the thought of providing feedback to an employee, because they fear a negative response, according to Harvard Business Review;

 - Missed deadlines — 28% of employees cite poor communication as the key reason for late project delivery, according to the Computing Technology Industry Association.

-What are communication skills you need to pursue?
+Types of communication skills you need to pursue

 To overcome the current challenges of poor workplace communication, and enjoy the benefits of effective team communication, everyone involved in team processes needs to perfect the right communication skills.

 We recognize three types of communication skills effective communicators employ in their daily interactions in the workplace:

 - Self-regulation skills — Successful communication starts from the self, i.e. to establish rapport and mutual understanding, you first need to be able to maintain control of your emotions;

 - Expressive skills — In order to get the message across, you need to understand how you can best express yourself in a clear, professional, and respectful manner;